 - Sugar salt and pepper to taste

 Frying halloumi is a lot easier than you may think.
-It may seem odd to cook cheese by itself but this type of firmer cheese cooks up beautifully in a pan.
+It may seem odd to cook cheese for dinner but this type of firmer cheese cooks up beautifully in a pan.

 It gets a nice golden crust and a warm center.

 This is ok!
-Once you flip the halloumi and start cooking the other side, the juices from the halloumi cheese should start to dry up.
+Once you flip it and start cooking the other side, the juices from the cheese should start to dry up.

-Once the halloumi is done cooking just add it to your plate with the leafy greens and delicious toppings.
-Don't forget that delicious dijon dressing that gets drizzled over the top of the fried halloumi!
+- Once the halloumi is done cooking just add it to your plate with the Mediterranean salad and delicious toppings.
+Don't forget that delicious Mediterranean dressing that gets drizzled over the top of the fried halloumi!

 If you do have any leftover fried halloumi cheese, you can easily use it the next day.
 I like to warm it up for about 30 seconds in the microwave to soften it back up.

-Another favorite way I like to use leftover fried halloumi is to make a delicious sandwich with it by placing it on baguette bread, adding thinly sliced veggies and a little poblano cream sauce or cilantro lime sauce.
+Another favorite way I like to use leftover fried halloumi is to make a delicious sandwich with it by placing it on baguette bread, adding thinly sliced veggies.

 It is so good that way!

-Fried halloumi makes a wonderful meal prep item for lunches so if you are going to be making this recipe, I recommend doubling up on the fried cheese portion. if you want to make this fried halloumi salad even more substantial, adding grilled meat to this dish like Mediterranean chicken skewers or chicken satay will do the trick.
+Fried halloumi makes a wonderful meal prep item for lunches so if you are going to be making this recipe, I recommend doubling up on the fried cheese portion.
+If you want to make this fried halloumi salad even more substantial.

 More like this

-If you love this pan-fried halloumi recipe, you may also like these cheesy recipes:
+If you love this halloumi salad recipe, you may also like these cheesy recipes:

 Fried Halloumi with Salad